vaib-dev/Courses/5-dbms/9-mongodb/1-get-started.md

 <img src="https://user-images.githubusercontent.com/54719422/91629976-486e5c80-e9eb-11ea-88f4-77403fa9e75b.png" height-="" width="">

-a) Select Install MongoD as a Service MongoDB as a service.
+a) Select Install MongoDB as a Service MongoDB as a service.
 b) Run the service as Network Service user (Default).
 This is a Windows user account that is built-in to Windows.